Outreach and Engagement Awards

 The New Researcher Award is open to bioscience researchers currently reading for a Masters/PhD or in the first year of a post-doctoral position.

 The Established Researcher Award is open to bioscience researchers who are beyond the first stages of their research career, as defined in the New Researcher category.
 The Society is looking for researchers who communicate their own work well, and who represent their own field strongly in the science communication world.

-Previous Society of Biology Outreach and Engagement Award winners are not eligible to enter again.
+- Previous RSB Outreach and Engagement Award (formerly Science Communication Award) winners are not eligible to enter again.

 Email Raghav Selvam if you have any queries regarding this award.

-Steve is a Wellcome Trust Engagement Fellow and the founder of the academic comedy night Bright Club and the science communication cabaret Science Showoff.
-He was originally a human geneticist, before jumping into science communication and then spending the last few years as head of public engagement at UCL.
+Dr Steve Cross (Chair) - Wellcome Trust Engagement Fellow, founder of the academic comedy night Bright Club and the science communication cabaret Science Showoff.

 Aimee Eckert - cell biology PhD student at the University of Sussex, and founder of science cabaret show Dr Jiggs Bowson's Charming Science Friends.

 Dr Liz Granger - Public Engagement Manager University of Central Lancashire, and winner of the RSB Science Communication Award 2016 (New Researcher).

 Rosie Waldron - Engagement Manager at The Francis Crick Institute.